sandovaldavid/Distriluz-Cubo-OLAP/README.md

 - SQL Server 2019 or later
 - Visual Studio 2019 or later with SQL Server Data Tools
-- Access to DM_ConsumoEnergetico database
+- Access to the `DM_ConsumoEnergetico` database

 ## Installation

-1. Clone this repository
+1. Clone this repository.
-2. Open the solution file `ProyectoMultiPFConsumoElectricoDistriluz.sln` in Visual Studio
+2. Open the solution file `ProyectoMultiPFConsumoElectricoDistriluz.sln` in Visual Studio.
-3. Configure the connection to your DM_ConsumoEnergetico database
+3. Configure the connection to your `DM_ConsumoEnergetico` database.
-4. Deploy the Analysis Services project to your SSAS instance
+4. Deploy the Analysis Services project to your SSAS instance.

 ## Usage